 The larvae hatch in four days when the ambient temperature ranges from 20°C to 30°C. Larvae emerge from the eggs by rupturing the chorion (egg covering) along a longitudinal line for a distance of about one-third its length.
-Neonates (newly hatched larvae) prefer to feed on young leaves, and larvae are gregarious at first but later become solitary as they move away from the egg masses.
+Neonates prefer to feed on young leaves, and larvae are gregarious at first but later become solitary as they move away from the egg masses.
 The stadia (developmental periods) are three, two, and three days for the three instars, respectively.
 Total developmental time for the larval stage is eight days.

-After the larvae are mature, they search for a suitable site in which to pupate.
-Larvae pupate within the hollow stem of alligatorweed, so stem diameter is critical.
+After the larvae are mature, they search for a suitable site in which to pupate typically within the hollow stem of alligatorweed, so stem diameter is critical.
 They normally descend from the tip to the fourth internode (portion of the stem between leaf nodes) but always pupate above the waterline.
 Larvae chew a circular hole in the internode and enter the hollow stem with the head oriented toward the growing tip.
 They plug the hole with masticated (chewed) plant tissue and seal off a chamber within the stem.
 The flea beetle is unable to reproduce on the terrestrial form of alligatorweed because the stems are solid, which prevents pupation.

 The only known host of Agasicles hygrophila is the alligatorweed, Alternanthera philoxeroides (Mart.)
 Griseb.
 (Amaranthaceae).

 Alligatorweed flea beetles kill the plant by destroying its stored food and interfering with photosynthesis by removing leaf tissue.
 Both adults and larvae feed on the leaves of alligatorweed, often defoliating the stems.
 After the leaves have been consumed, the insects will then chew the epidermis (outer surface) from the stems.
 Feeding damage by young larvae consists of circular pits < 1 mm in diameter located on the abaxial (lower) surface of the leaf.
-The larvae do not chew entirely through the leaf but leave the upper surface intact.
+Larvae do not chew entirely through the leaf but leave the upper surface intact.
 Later instars consume more leaf tissue, creating larger and more irregular feeding pits, and may feed on either side of the leaf.
 High flea beetle populations can decimate alligatorweed, reducing it to bare stems in a short time.
 From a distance, alligatorweed mats under attack appear yellow, progressing to brown until the plants collapse.
-Once established, this insect is capable of reducing plant populations in about 3 months.
+Once established, this insect can reduce plant populations in about 3 months.

 This insect has been an extremely effective biological control agent in coastal regions of the southeastern United States, as can be seen in U.S. Army Corps of Engineer photographs (USACE 2007).
 Because the beetles cannot survive exposure to winter temperatures, populations of the insects are routinely re-established in the northern inland areas by augmentative releases conducted by the U.S. Army Corps of Engineers - Jacksonville Office (USACE 2008).
-This is a novel case of a classical biological control agent being used for augmentative biological control of alligatorweed in areas, where the beetle is unable to establish permanent populations.
+This is a novel case of a classical biological control agent being used for augmentative biological control of alligatorweed in areas where the beetle is unable to establish permanent populations.

 Buckingham GR, Boucias D, Theriot RF.
 1983.
 "Reintroduction of the alligator flea beetle (Agasicles hygrophila Selman and Vogt) into the United States from Argentina."
 Journal of Aquatic Plant Management 21: 101–102.